Vino Nobile di Montepulciano may not be as well known in North America as Chianti, but here in Tuscany, we call it the “king of wines”.

 Nobile was the first wine in Italy to receive DOCG status in 1980 (Controlled and Guaranteed Designation of Origin).
 This means that the winemakers must follow strict rules to ensure high quality.

 The Nobile wine can only be produced from the sloping vineyards surrounding the medieval town of Montepulciano, where there is a warm Mediterranean climate.
 At least 70 per cent of the blend must come from a variety of Sangiovese grapes known as Prugnolo.
 Some producers make their top Nobile wine from 100 per cent Sangiovese.
-The wine has to be aged for a minimum of two years, one of which must take place in an oak barrel.
+The wine must age for a minimum of two years, one of which must take place in an oak barrel.
 It must be aged for three years in total to be labeled a Riserva.
 This is what it takes to produce the noblest wine of them all.

 Why you should try Vino Nobile di Montepulciano